keptn/enhancement-proposals/text/0007-uniform-first-version.md

 - Uniform on project level: **What are the implications from an architectural perspective?** > How to handle the situation when two projects declare the same *Keptn-service*, but with different listening events, versions, or environment variables?

-- How to deal with "provider" services, e.g., sli-provider or remediation-provider.
+- Q: How to deal with "provider" services, e.g., sli-provider or remediation-provider.
 How to configure these services in the uniform?
 From an architectural perspective, are calls to these services synchronously or asynchronously?

-## Future possibilities

-- Currently, `keptn install` provides the flag `--use-case=quality-gates` for installing the Keptn-services required for the quality gates only use-case.
-This flag can become obsolete when the concept of the uniform is implemented because then the tooling is a question of the applied uniform.
+  - A: SLI providers will become usual Keptn services with no special treatment.